revlze/stepik-reset/readme.md

 ## tested only on archlinux

-u need to install: python3.10 and google-chrome.
+U need to install: python3.10 and google-chrome.
+And in your stepik account, set language to Russian.

 ### Install dependencies
 I highly recommend to work with a venv or conda to avoid issues.